 The Kittitas County round robin net, also known as virtual coffee, meets daily at 7:30 AM on 147.360.
 Everyone is welcome.
 This is an informal net, listen and check in when it seems appropriate.

 And – there is an informal DMR net each Wednesday at 8AM on TG “Cascades East” .
 (Please note - that is a change of frequency for this net.)
 This is an open format net, new DMR users and questions are welcome.
 Contact Carl Munson KG7JMI, 425-281-6644 or [email protected] for more information.

-Hams meet for coffee/breakfast every Tuesday in Cle Elum at the Senior Center at 8:00 AM.
-On Wednesday's in Ellensburg there are two groups.
-One meets at Super One at 8:00 AM, and one meets at Carl's Jr at 8:00 AM.
+Hams meet for coffee/breakfast every Tuesday in Cle Elum at the Senior Center at 8:00AM.
+On Wednesday in Ellensburg, meet at Super One at 8:00AM.
 Everyone is welcome.

 Both clubs have websites. www.qsl.net/wr7ukc and www.qsl.net/rcrc .
 Thank you to Jack Williams W7HNH who keeps them both updated.

 Both clubs are ARRL affiliated clubs.
 Ask your treasurer for more information about that.

 Please send comments, questions, ideas, or address changes to Gloria Sharp WA7GYD at 962-3820 or [email protected] or 7731 Reecer Creek Road, 98926.
 Your input is appreciated.

 Remember the club meetings – RC2 – Saturday April 6, 8 AM, in Ellensburg at the Copper Kettle.
 UKCARC – Sunday April 7, 8AM, in Cle Elum at the Cottage Cafe.